Project Management & Ops

 Most mid-market teams are running projects on hope and spreadsheets

-The platform is live.
-Everyone has a login.
-And yet the real work still happens in email threads, Slack DMs, and a shared spreadsheet someone updates on Friday afternoon.
-This is the most common failure mode in project management tool deployments: the software gets stood up, but the operating model never changes.
-Tasks get created without owners, due dates get ignored, and leadership pulls a report that reflects what someone typed in last week rather than what is actually happening on the ground.
+The platform is live and everyone has a login, yet the real work still happens in email threads, Slack DMs, and a spreadsheet someone updates Friday afternoon.
+This is the most common failure mode in PM deployments: the software gets stood up, but the operating model never changes.
+Tasks get created without owners, due dates get ignored, and leadership pulls a report that reflects what someone typed last week rather than what is happening on the ground.

 The second failure mode is fragmentation.
-Delivery teams work in one tool, finance tracks budgets in another, and the CRM holds the client commitments that neither system knows about.
+Delivery works in one tool, finance tracks budgets in another, and the CRM holds client commitments neither system knows about.
 When a project slips, nobody finds out until the client does.
-Mid-market firms feel this acutely because they do not have a dedicated PMO to manually reconcile everything.
-The platform should be doing that reconciliation automatically - and it can, but only if it is configured to match how the business actually runs, not how the vendor demo assumed it would.
+Mid-market firms feel this acutely because they have no dedicated PMO to reconcile everything manually.
+The platform can do that reconciliation automatically, but only if it is configured to match how the business actually runs, not how the vendor demo assumed it would.

 We configure around your delivery model

-Generic project templates built from vendor defaults rarely survive contact with a real engagement.
-We map your actual service delivery workflow - phases, handoffs, approvals, client touchpoints - and build the platform structure around that, so your team is not constantly fighting the tool to reflect reality.
+Vendor-default templates rarely survive a real engagement.
+We map your actual delivery workflow - phases, handoffs, approvals, client touchpoints - and build the platform structure around it, so your team is not constantly fighting the tool to reflect reality.

 We connect PM to the rest of your stack

-A project management platform sitting in isolation is just a fancy to-do list.
-We integrate it with your CRM, your billing system, and your resource planning so that a won opportunity automatically creates a project, a completed milestone triggers an invoice, and capacity data flows where decisions actually get made.
+A PM platform sitting in isolation is just a fancy to-do list.
+We integrate it with your CRM, billing, and resource planning so a won opportunity automatically creates a project, a completed milestone triggers an invoice, and capacity data flows where decisions get made.

 We fix adoption before it kills the rollout

 Low adoption is almost never a training problem - it is a configuration problem.
-If the tool adds friction instead of removing it, people route around it.
-We audit where the friction lives, restructure the workflows that are causing it, and build the automations that make the compliant path the easiest path.
+When the tool adds friction, people route around it.
+We audit where the friction lives, restructure the workflows causing it, and make the compliant path the easiest path.

 We build reporting that reflects real status